chenfei-wu/TaskMatrix/README.md

 </a>

 ## Updates:
-- Now Visual ChatGPT supports [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) and [segment-anything](https://github.com/facebookresearch/segment-anything)!
+- Now TaskMatrix supports [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) and [segment-anything](https://github.com/facebookresearch/segment-anything)!
 Thanks **@jordddan** for his efforts.
 For the image editing case, `GroundingDINO` is first used to locate bounding boxes guided by given text, then `segment-anything` is used to generate the related mask, and finally stable diffusion inpainting is used to edit image based on the mask.
     - Firstly, run `python visual_chatgpt.py --load "Text2Box_cuda:0,Segmenting_cuda:0,Inpainting_cuda:0,ImageCaptioning_cuda:0"`
     - Then, say `find xxx in the image` or `segment xxx in the image`. `xxx` is an object.
-Visual ChatGPT will return the detection or segmentation result!
+TaskMatrix will return the detection or segmentation result!

-- Now Visual ChatGPT can support Chinese!
+- Now TaskMatrix can support Chinese!
 Thanks to **@Wang-Xiaodong1899** for his efforts.
-- We propose the **template** idea in Visual ChatGPT!
+- We propose the **template** idea in TaskMatrix!
     - A template is a **pre-defined execution flow** that assists ChatGPT in assembling complex tasks involving multiple foundation models.
     - A template contains the **experiential solution** to complex tasks as determined by humans.
     - A template can **invoke multiple foundation models** or even **establish a new ChatGPT session**
     - To define a **template**, simply adding a class with attributes `template_model = True`
 - Thanks to **@ShengmingYin** and **@thebestannie** for providing a template example in `InfinityOutPainting` class (see the following gif)
     - Firstly, run `python visual_chatgpt.py --load "Inpainting_cuda:0,ImageCaptioning_cuda:0,VisualQuestionAnswering_cuda:0"`
-    - Secondly, say `extend the image to 2048x1024` to Visual ChatGPT!
+    - Secondly, say `extend the image to 2048x1024` to TaskMatrix!
-    - By simply creating an `InfinityOutPainting` template, Visual ChatGPT can seamlessly extend images to any size through collaboration with existing `ImageCaptioning`, `Inpainting`, and `VisualQuestionAnswering` foundation models, **without the need for additional training**.
+    - By simply creating an `InfinityOutPainting` template, TaskMatrix can seamlessly extend images to any size through collaboration with existing `ImageCaptioning`, `Inpainting`, and `VisualQuestionAnswering` foundation models, **without the need for additional training**.
-- **Visual ChatGPT needs the effort of the community!
+- **TaskMatrix needs the effort of the community!
 We crave your contribution to add new and interesting features!**
 <img src="./assets/demo_inf.gif" width="750">